weecology/data-sharing-paper/data_sharing_ms.md

 Of course, your work to develop and process the data is also very important and can be quite valuable for other scientists using your data.
 This is particularly true when correcting data for common limitations.
 Indeed, some metrics and indices are widely used across disciplines.
-Providing both the raw and processed forms of the data, and clearly explaining the differences between them in the metadata, is an easy way to include the benefits of both processed and raw data.
+Providing both the raw and processed forms of the data, and clearly explaining the differences between them in the metadata, is an easy way to include the benefits of both data forms.
-An alternative approach is to share the unprocessed data along with the computer scripts that process the data to the form you used for analysis.
+An alternate approach is to share the unprocessed data along with the computer scripts that process the data to the form you used for analysis.
 This allows other scientists observe and potentially modify the process by which you arrived at the values used in your analysis.